Help

 Is my mail encrypted?

-Some metadata is stored in plaintext so mail can be indexed, sorted, and delivered: sender, recipient, subject, and dates.
-Subjects aren't encrypted today, so avoid putting sensitive content in subject lines.
+Message headers (sender, recipient, subject, and dates) are stored in plaintext so we can sort, thread, and search your mail; keep sensitive information out of subject lines.
 Transport uses TLS wherever it's available.
 Full details are in the privacy policy.

 What does it cost?

-Mail and DNS are $1 per month, $7 per year, or $20 for a one-time lifetime purchase per product.
-Team accounts are $5 per member per month, billed annually or monthly at the same rate.
+mail and dns are $1 per month, $7 per year, or $20 for a one-time lifetime purchase per product. team accounts are $3 per member per month, billed annually or monthly at the same rate.
 No tier upsells, no surprise fees, no features held hostage behind bigger plans.

 Can I use my own domain?